 Where can I get free YouTube audio?

 YouTube Studio has a built-in audio library that offers about 2,000 copyright free music tracks and 700 sound effects to download.
-You can also source background music for YouTube videos from sites such as InVideo and BenSound, and YouTube channels like AudioLibrary - Music for Content Creators, Chill Out Records and Background Music Without Limitations.
+You can also source free music for YouTube videos from sites such as InVideo and BenSound, and YouTube channels like AudioLibrary - Music for Content Creators, Chill Out Records and Background Music Without Limitations.

 Is YouTube Audio Library free?